Perhaps you’ve placed an order and they’re standing right outside your front door. Shiny. Pretty. Insulated bags loaded with yummy items.

 For other projects, they’re quite versatile and a snap to work with.

 - Forehead cushion for DIY face shields: Use instead of foam.
-Roll a section of the padded pouch into a log shape and affix with glue or tape to the top of the shield.
+Roll a section of the padded pouch into a log shape and affix it with glue or tape to the top of the shield.
 Tailor the thickness of the log to adjust the distance between your face and the transparent plastic shield.
 See examples of DIY face shields from Michael’s and Woodbrew on YouTube.

 - Gift bows: Instead of paper, use pieces of the pouch.
 WikiHow has examples of DIY gift bows.

 - DIY rain shield: Stow a few empties in your vehicle.
-If you forget your umbrella, use as a rain shield for yourself, or your laptop.
+If you forget your umbrella, use it as a rain shield for yourself, or your laptop.

-- Party decoration: Slice into strips and form a garland of interlocking loops with stapler or tape — an ideal project for kids.
+- Party decoration: Slice into strips and form a garland of interlocking loops with a stapler or tape — an ideal project for kids.